 - Among preschool and school-age children, there was no association between dairy intake and adiposity.

-- Compared to those who drank 2% or whole milk, 2- and 4-year-old children who drank 1% or skim milk were more likely to be overweight or obese.
+- Among children who were normal weight at baseline, those who consistently consumed 1% or skim milk were more likely to become overweight or obese.

 - Yogurt consumers had a lower prevalence of overweight or obesity, lower BMI-for-age, lower waist circumference and smaller subscapular skinfold thickness.